seanmayer/spring-microservices-refresher/README.md

 - `kubectl get deployment currency-exchange-kubernetes -o yaml > deployment.yaml` - save yaml for existing deployment
 - `kubectl get service currency-exchange-kubernetes -o yaml > service.yaml` - save yaml for existing service (copy the service yaml from the file to the deployment yaml, then delete the service yaml)

+7. Create declaritive configuration yaml for currency-conversion-service
+- `kubectl get deployments`
+- cd into `/kubernetes/currency-conversion-service`
+- `kubectl get deployment currency-conversion-kubernetes -o yaml > deployment.yaml` - save yaml for existing deployment
+- `kubectl get service currency-conversion-kubernetes -o yaml > service.yaml` - save yaml for existing service (copy the service yaml from the file to the deployment yaml, then delete the service yaml)

-7. Deploy declaritive configuration yaml
+8. Deploy declaritive configuration yaml for currency-exchange-service
 - `kubectl diff -f deployment.yaml` - check diff
 - `kubectl apply -f deployment.yaml` - apply changes
 You could update the replicas here and then use `watch curl http://{{EXTERNAL-IP}}:8000/currency-exchange/from/USD/to/INR` to see load balancing in action

+9. Deploy declaritive configuration yaml for currency-conversion-service
+- `kubectl diff -f deployment.yaml` - check diff
+- `kubectl apply -f deployment.yaml` - apply changes
+You could update the replicas here and then use `watch curl http://{{EXTERNAL-IP}}:8100/currency-conversion-feign/from/USD/to/INR/quantity/10` to see load balancing in action

-8. Enable Logging and Tracing in Google Cloud
+10. Enable Logging and Tracing in Google Cloud
  - In Google Cloud search `API & Services`
   - Enable API & Services
       ![Screenshot](readme/images/enable-api-services.png)